 let sql = `SELECT * FROM users WHERE id='${req.body.id}'`;

-It is considered generally unsafe to directly pass user-inputed values directly into our SQL queries.
-We can instead use placeholders in our queries that map to a set of values defined in an array or object.
+It is considered unsafe to directly pass user-inputed values into your SQL queries.
+You can instead use placeholders in your queries that map to a set of values defined in an array or object.
 Most database drivers and Object Relational Mappers (ORMS) provide this functionality.
-For our endpoint, replace the getUser
+For your endpoint, replace the getUser

 code handler in the users.js